Our Story

 They expanded into other lines by offering a seasonal selection of plant starts and other items for gardeners.
 "We're not a full-scale nursery," says Scheffer, "but during the season we're full of plants, soils, implements."
 But the colorful and eye-catching garden "sculptures" really attracted notice.

-Kids love the giant metal dinosaur, along with the living animals -- 2 pygmy goats, 25 chickens, a pond full of fish, 1 cat and Chloe (the dog).
+Kids love the giant metal dinosaur, along with the living animals- a pond with fish & frogs, 5 chickens and the 2 cats, Junebug & Simon.
 Visitors also find patio furniture made from recycled redwood, chimineas, a veggie & butterfly garden, and eclectic music playing.

 "We are always thinking of ways to compete.
 People say all the time that they love the fact that we're here.
 And we're happy to be here for the community.
 We intend to stick around."